jhu-data-services/intro-to-data-visualization-in-python/README.md

 ## Pre-Class Instructions
-Before the class, follow the [installation instructions to download all required software and tools for this workshop](link-to-github-installation-repo).
+Before the class, follow the [Python Installation Instructions](https://github.com/jhu-data-services/python-installation-instructions) to download Anaconda and Jupyter Notebooks onto your computer.
+Use our [Jupyter Notebook Tutorial](https://github.com/jhu-data-services/python-installation-instructions/tree/main/jupyter-notebook-tutorial) to learn the basics of opening and running Jupyter Notebooks.
+You can [view the Jupyter Notebook Tutorial online here](https://nbviewer.org/github/jhu-data-services/python-installation-instructions/blob/main/jupyter-notebook-tutorial/JupyterNotebookTutorial.ipynb).

 ## Description of Files
 - Data: This folder contains raw data files to be used during hands-on activities in the workshop
-- In-ClassScripts: This folder contains code files you will need for the workshop:
+- In-ClassScripts: This folder contains Jupyter Notebook file you will need for the workshop:
-    - [file1]
-    - [file2]
-    - [file3]
+    - DataWranglingPandas_StudentVersion.ipynb
-- PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
+    - Images folder - contains images that are used in the Juptyer Notebook
-- Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)
+If you have taken the live webinar for this class, please take this survey: [https://www.surveymonkey.com/r/python-data-vis](https://www.surveymonkey.com/r/python-data-vis)

 ## License and Terms of Use
 The presentation materials are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/), attributable to [Data Services](https://dataservices.library.jhu.edu/), Johns Hopkins University.

-See LICENSE file for additional code licensing and re-use information.
+See LICENSE file for code licensing and re-use information.

 The images, external resources, and cheatsheets linked in this repository may have other licenses and terms of use.

 ## Citation
 Please cite this material as:
 Johns Hopkins University Data Services.
 [Date of workshop].
 [Workshop title].
-[URL]
+[GitHub URL]